College Student’s Guide to Off-Campus Housing

-If you are a student ready to make the jump from dorm to apartment, there’s much to consider.
-Moving into your first apartment is very exciting, but you also want to make sure you are prepared for finding and moving into a place you love.
-Finding an off-campus apartment that checks all of your boxes isn’t the easiest task and there are tons of things you can forget.
+If you are a student ready to make the jump from dorm to apartment and start living off campus, there’s much to consider.
+Finding off-campus housing that checks all of your boxes isn’t the easiest task and there are tons of things you can forget.
 Apartment List has got you covered.
-This guide will cover all of the bases to make your transition seamless.
+This guide will cover all of the bases to make your transition seamless – from budgeting, to finding an apartment near your campus, to moving and decorating.

 Start thinking about your apartment ahead of time.
-If you know you are moving out of an on-campus living situation, give yourself adequate time for the apartment hunt.
-Start by checking out Apartment List’s off-campus housing page.
-Simply navigate to your college and see all the nearby apartments.
+If you know you are moving off campus, give yourself adequate time for the apartment hunt.
+Start searching for off-campus housing by checking out Apartment List’s off-campus housing page where you can find apartment near your campus.
+Simply navigate to your college and see all the nearby off-campus apartments.

 When touring apartments, don’t get lost in the excitement of your new home.
 Make sure to ask these crucial 12 questions while on your tour.
 Also, be aware that rental fraud is a massive issue.
-Follow these tips to protect your pockets from scammers while apartment searching.
+Follow our tips to protect your pockets from rental scammers while apartment searching.

 If your apartment is still on the smaller side, there are some great hacks to make your space feel bigger.
 Read up on our tips on how to optimize smaller bedrooms, living rooms, kitchens, and bathrooms.